 Choose a quiet time, ideally just before a routine meal.
 Don’t carry them out, leave a door open and let them go out by themselves.
 Stay with them and let them explore and try to resist the urge to pick them up, as this might panic them.
 Don’t worry if they disappear for a little while, it might be worth having a few treats on hand for when they come back.

 If you live near a busy road, you could make sure that you only let your cat out at times of day when the roads are quieter, or you could make your garden enclosed with a high fence.
-You might also want to consider only letting your cat out during the day, to avoid any stand-offs with the local cat gang at night.
+You might also want to consider only letting your cat outside during the day, to avoid any stand-offs with the local cat gang at night.

 What If I’ve Just Moved Home?

 One of the main things pet owners worry about when moving house is their pet wandering off and getting lost.
 In this case it’s a good idea to follow the same rules for letting your kitten outside for the first time.
 Let them get used to the house for a week or two so they feel secure in the environment.
 Then stay with them outside while they get established in the new garden.
 Cats like to mark their territory with scent, this lets other cats in the area know exactly whose garden it is.
 So, they’ll need a little time to make the place smell like home!